SWAT-engineering/dan-design/c-struct-style/c-struct-based.md

 }
 ```

 `Info` defines another type, that depends on `Name`.
-If we start the execution at `Info`, the result of that exe`Info` defines another type, that depends on `Name`. cution will be a data structure containing fields `name` of the user-defined type `Name`, and field `email` of the primitive type `u8[]`.
+If we start the execution at `Info`, the result of that execution will be a data structure containing fields `name` of the user-defined type `Name`, and field `email` of the primitive type `u8[]`.

 # Defining and using types in DAN

 In DAN, types can be either user-defined or primitive.
-In this section, we review the available primitive types and how to defined new user-defined types.
+In this section, we review the available primitive types and how to define new user-defined types.

 ## Primitive token types